lewismj/kea/README.md

 }
 ```

-We can now read individual elements, for example,
+We can specify the type of each configuration element, for example,

 ```scala
  import com.typesafe.config.{Config, ConfigFactory}